 As a nonprofit organization dedicated to helping create a world where all can thrive – where everyone has an opportunity to create a life of connection, meaning and wellbeing – we stand in solidarity with you.

-Over the past months, our organization has actively grappled with this question: how can we better contribute to meaningful change and support helpers working towards antiracism in their community?
+Over the years, our organization has actively grappled with this question: How can we better contribute to meaningful change and support helpers working towards antiracism in their community?